madzadev/cropper/README.md

 ## What Cropper solves?

+When using the cropper presets, the images will always be cropped in the

 ## Features

-Image upload
+Image upload UI
-Resize
-Drag the crop region
+Adjust the crop region
-Move image (X and Y axis)
+Move image in canvas (X and Y axis)
 Rotate image (+/- 45 degree step)
-Zoom in/out image (+/- 0.1 step)
+Zoom image in or out (+/- 0.1 step)

-Crop templates
+Crop templates to fit popular platforms
-Aspect ratio resize
+Aspect ratio presets
-Download as Png and Jpg
+Download as .png and .jpg formats

 ## Tech Stack